sqlitebrowser/sqlitebrowser/README.rst

 - Even more code cleanup
 - Further improvement of the UI, adding more features and making it easier to use
-- Inline editing of records instead of having to use a special dialog for it
 - Feel free to add more issues at https://github.com/rp-/sqlitebrowser/issues